jbyibm/cics-genapp/wazideploy-samples/python/evidence_database/db2_evidence_readme.md

 - With minor changes, it should  also be applicable for other database providers.
 - In the guide we use Db2 for Linux, UNIX, with minor changes it should  also be applicable for Db2 for z/OS.
 - The Python source code, DB2 schema, and configuration files are mentioned solely as example use cases.
 They should not be interpreted as any form of design commitment.
 - This this sample code that may contains issues.
-Not to use ASIS.
+Not to use in production.

 ## 📋 Table of Contents